JohnTelford/rstblog/source/_website/_sources/about.rst.txt

 About
 ======

 Since the early days of the Internet, I have built blogs from scratch or used blog technology du jour.
 This blog is built using `aBlog <https://ablog.readthedocs.io>`_.
-It is a `sphinx <https://www.sphinx-doc.org/en/master/index.html>`_  extension.
+It is a `Sphinx <https://www.sphinx-doc.org/en/master/index.html>`_  extension.
 Sphinx uses `reStructuredText <http://docutils.sourceforge.net/rst.html>`_  as its markup language, and many of its strengths come from the power and straightforwardness of reStructuredText and its parsing and translating using the `Docutils <http://docutils.sourceforge.net/>`_ suit,

 The Internet has been a part my life since its early days.
 I have decades of hands-on experience with some of the ever changing Electronic, Internet, and Software technologies, and a passion pursuing what’s new and improved within the these industries